BBBSnowball/analog-noise/README.md

       be GND in our case.
     - Simple switched capacitor voltage inverter to at least have -2.9 V? -> Probably a good idea.
 - How much capacity for power buffer?
 How to connect it?
-    - Long enough to provide useful time for RTC.
+    - //Long enough to provide useful time for RTC.
 MCU and IMS will draw some tens of uA.
         - Starting at 3.3 V. Normal operating range is down to 2.4 V. RTC can work down to 1.8 V (when powered through VBAT).
         - Example: 1 uF = 50uA*t/(3.3V-2.4V) => t = 0.018 sec => not so great
+    - STM32: 2 uA on Vbat with LSE.
+Works down to at least 1.65 V.
+        - Example: 1 uF =  2uA*t/(3.3V-1.65V) => t = 0.8 sec => usable but not great
+        - Typical values are more like 1 uA and half that at lower voltage, i.e. let's assume 2 sec.
+        - We can use more capacity but we have to be smart about charging it, e.g. GPIO -> diode and resistor -> cap -> diode -> Vbat.
+        - If we have 1% duty cycle, we should charge with 100x 2 uA, i.e. 200 uA.
+Ok, we could do that without controlling it with a GPIO.
+          8 kOhm would achieve that but draw 400 uA when the cap is empty but we will lose some power through it when drawing current from the cap (but voltage drop is only 20 mV, i.e. not an issue and a diode would lose more power).
+        - So...
+100 nF on Vbat plus maybe 10 uF connected via 10 kOhm.
+        - What can we use it for?
+Store random seed and wakup main MCU (but that needs main power anyway).
+        - Ok, let's not put too much effort here: Use LSI instead of LSE (although we have no idea how much power that costs).
+100 nF + 10 + 1 or 10 uF
     - Long enough to switch MCU to low-power mode, e.g. a few ms. Maybe long enough to continue working for a few ms to compensate startup delay.
         - Let's plan with 5 mA and 10 ms.
         - Voltage can go from 10 V to 5 V but that will be noticed in the output signal, of course.
         - That would be 10 uF.
 That is reasonable.
-        - However... how long would it take to charge this? tau = 100 ms. Not great.
+        - However... how long would it take to charge this? tau = 10 ms. Not great.
     - Another issue: We cannot set our gate threshold to 8 V because we will see less voltage while we are drawing power or even charging the capacitor.
         - If we draw 5 mA, we will see half the voltage.
 Not only for the gate but also for the